Skip to content

-# Oz Web App
+Oz Web App for cloud agents

 The Oz web app provides a visual interface for managing cloud agents.
 You can start runs, browse agents, create schedules, configure environments, and set up integrations—all without installing Warp or using the CLI.